sinmetal/cp300-gce-startup-scripts/README.md

 # cp300-gce-startup-scripts

-Simple bash shell script to demonstrate use of startup scripts on Google Compute Engine.
+Used in the CP300 course - Simple bash shell script to demonstrate use of startup scripts on Google Compute Engine.